-Homemade Syrup That Treats Digestive Problems
+Homemade Syrup for Digestive Problems

 This syrup will help improve our digestive health, thanks to the medicinal properties of its ingredients.
 We should also watch our food habits in order to make recovering from digestive problems easier.

 The majority of homemade syrups that we know are made with ingredients that help us fight off colds, sore throats, coughs and allergies.
 However, in this article we’re going to teach you how to make a homemade syrup for digestive problems.

 Below, learn how to make this simple remedy in order to stop flatulence, bloating, heartburn, heavy digestion and other digestive problems.

 We need the following ingredients and amounts to make this homemade syrup:

 - 1 tablespoon of ground ginger